 Don’t be judgemental

-- Let the victims know this is a judgment-free conversation.
+- Let the victim know this is a judgment-free conversation.
 Offer your support and provide ways to get help.
 Help them look into available resources.
 If they’re not ready to talk about it, don’t force it.
-It’s important to recognize the right time.
+It’s important to recognise the right time.
 Encouragement helps.

 Be aware of the warning signs

-- Many victims try to cover up the abuses.
-You need to be aware of the indicators that could be a possible hint for abuse.
+- Many victims try to cover up the abuse.
+You need to be aware of the indicators that could be possible hints for abuse.

 Believe the victim